Key Stage 1 (yr1/2): 2024 - 2025

 The Learning environment:

-This term, children will be taught through a mixture of whole class and year group lessons.
-Year 1 will still have access to independent activities through COOL (Choosing Our Own Learning) Rainbow Challenges.
-These challenges will enable children to apply new skills through a play-based approach similar to that experienced in Reception, whilst developing their learning further.
+Children will be taught through a mixture of whole class and year group lessons.
+All children will still have access to enhanced provision activities through COOL (Choosing Our Own Learning) Rainbow Challenges.
+These challenges will enable children to apply new skills through an enquiry play-based approach whilst developing their learning further.
 It will be expected that each child completes these challenges during the week whether that be independently or with adult support.
 For each challenge completed children will earn a coloured lolly stick to put in their Rainbow pouch.
-The aim is to collect all six; red (construction), orange (creative), yellow (English), green (enquiry/topic), blue (maths), purple (bonus) – by the end of the week.
+The aim is to collect six colours; red (construction), orange (creative), yellow (English), green (enquiry/topic), blue (maths), purple (motor skills), silver (phonics) – by the end of the week.
 Year 2 children will still be able to access similar challenges but there will be a greater focus on more formal learning.

 This term's topic are...... .